In this article, we will explain in an easy-to-understand manner the correct way to hold chopsticks and the manners of using them.

 If you want to know more about chopsticks, please read this article.

-Choosing chopsticks that are perfect for Mother's Day and Respect for the Aged Day
+・How to Choose Chopsticks for Special Occasions: Mother’s Day and Respect for the Aged Day

 Thank you for reading until the end.